henrikiscat/github-slideshow/_posts/0000-01-02-henrikiscat.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is text that i have written.
+This is some text that i have written.
 Use left arrow to go back!